While the peak months for tornadoes are April to June, several destructive storm systems caused damage across parts of the southern U.S. before April.

 Emotional and spiritual care

 Business recovery will be critical to help communities rebuild.
-A number of businesses were damaged or destroyed, putting people out of work at a time when they were already struggling harder than normal because of COVID-19 and Hurricane Ida recovery.
+The tornadoes damaged or destroyed businesses, negatively impacting people’s livelihoods at a time when many were already struggling more than usual because of COVID-19 and recovery from other disasters.
 This is particularly true of small businesses.

 To support the recovery efforts, please donate to the Center for Disaster Philanthropy’s Disaster Recovery Fund.